gangadharKorrapati/algorithms/README.md

 # algorithms
 algorithms are written in c,c++,java,python and java script

+## want to write your own versions of algorithms?
-to write your own versions of algorithms download generator folder and run gen.bat
+to write your own versions of algorithms download [practice.zip](https://github.com/gangadharKorrapati/practice/archive/master.zip) and extract. run gen.bat generates practice set for you to start.

-algorithms implemented are
+## algorithms implemented

 InsertionSort